The Only Show in Town

 “Human beings experience a grossly simplified version of everything around us, including ourselves.
 To create an individual HRi, our biology uses sensory approximations and minimalist representations of PHY entities and processes.”

-“Vertical incoherence occurs due to approximations and weak dependencies between HR and PHY, such that abstractions in HR do not match corresponding physical entities and processes in PHY:”
+“Vertical incoherence occurs due to approximations and weak dependencies between HR and PHY, such that abstractions in HR do not match corresponding physical entities and processes in PHY.”

-“Two already-living cells, a sperm and an egg, interact in space and time, performing a transformation of matter that results in a child.
+Life: “Two already-living cells, a sperm and an egg, interact in space and time, performing a transformation of matter that results in a child.
 In HR, life begins here.
 In PHY, however, no new life is created.”

 The cells interact and transform matter.
 In human reality, a new life is born.
 Same event, different meaning.

-“In HR, flowers are alive while they appear natural, and dead or dying when they lose color or fall apart.
+Death: “In HR, flowers are alive while they appear natural, and dead or dying when they lose color or fall apart.
 In PHY, however, only decay goes on.”

-“Horizontal incoherence occurs when abstractions in HRi do not match corresponding abstractions in HRi+1:”
+“Horizontal incoherence occurs when abstractions in HRi do not match corresponding abstractions in HRi+1.”

 Because PHY is shared, and because sensory signals respond to the same causation, people assume they must share HR too.
 That everyone’s interpretation is just a perspective on one shared world.

-The paper corrected this:
+The paper pushed back:

 “In reality, however, each HRi is an isolated abstract environment, vertically and horizontally accessible exclusively through their discrete physical entities in PHY.”

-This was an effort to pin down distinctions I could feel but couldn’t articulate.
+The mathematical notation was everywhere: HRi, PHY, HRi+1, Δ. This was an effort to pin down distinctions I could feel but couldn’t articulate.
 I thought there was a delta between HR and PHY, as if they were two different types of things.

-My takeaway was that colors worked better than language.
+Colors worked better than language.
 Crayons don’t pretend to explain themselves the way words do.
 They just show.

 By the end of the paper, blue stick figures had their heads inside their respective Red Spaces.
 One of them was pushing it away from himself, creating distance, trying to separate himself from his own interpretations.